ajoecker/gauge-graphql/README.md

 ### grapqh.token.query
 *Optional*

 Name of the file, containing the query for the login.
-This file must be located in the `src/test/resources` folder and the username/email and password must be masked with `%s`.
+This file must be located in the `src/test/resources` folder and the username/email and password must be masked with configuration: `graphql.variable.mask`.
 #### Example
 ```
 mutation {